-Outbound lead generation is the process of finding potential prospects that may be interested, if unaware, of your product.
-It is a way to get your product and company name out there, providing you with visibility and potential clients and buyers.
+Outbound lead generation is the process of finding potential prospects that may be interested, if unaware, in your product.
+It is a way to get your product and company name out there, giving you visibility and potential clients and buyers.

 .
 Understanding the product is step one.
-And not just understanding it, but being able to distill it in a quick, efficient way.
+And not just understanding it but being able to distill it quickly and efficiently.
 As you can probably guess, sales and marketing often work in tandem on this one.

 Following this, the correct audience to target, an ideal customer profile

 The idea of this type of approach in sales is to offer your prospect something to fix a problem that they currently have.
-It is incredibly important that the sales team properly understands the product, the customer profile, and the way it can make some aspects of life easier for the prospect.
-The information received by the prospect should be beneficial to them in some way.
+It is incredibly important that the sales team properly understands the product, the customer profile, and how it can make some aspects of life easier for the prospect.
+The information received by the prospect should benefit them in some way.
 It should not be seen as unnecessary or noisy.